MicrosoftDocs/sql-docs/docs/ado/guide/appendixes/microsoft-ole-db-provider-for-microsoft-jet.md

 >  If you are connecting to a data source provider that supports Windows authentication, you should specify **Trusted_Connection=yes** or **Integrated Security = SSPI** instead of user ID and password information in the connection string.

 ## Provider-Specific Connection Parameters
- The OLE DB Provider for Microsoft Jet supports several provider-specific dynamic properties in addition to those that are defined by ADO.
+ The OLE DB Provider for Microsoft Jet supports several provider-specific dynamic properties in addition to those defined by ADO.
 As with all other **Connection** parameters, they can be set by using the **Properties** collection of the **Connection** object or as part of the connection string.

  The following table lists these properties together with the corresponding OLE DB property name in parentheses.